AshleyPoole/poc-nginx-loadbalancing/chapters/current-features.md

 Session Persistence is currently setup on two of our applications, we have projects to remove this requirement however this is a long term project.

+##### High Availability

+This feature is one of the core features of any loadbalancer, most implementations use a heartbeat between both loadbalancer nodes and activate  floating IPs if connection is lost between them.

 ##### Health Checks

 Health checks give us a way to periodically poll end nodes to find out if the application is performing as expected.